scoobybejesus/cryptools/examples/examples.md

 ##### Now the program has ended, and you should have reports in the directory you provided.

 The reports should match those in the `examples/resources` directory.
-(Actually, new reports have been created, but you can match the existing reports by title.)
+(Additional reports are created too, but you can generally match the existing reports by title.)

 ## Skipping the wizard

+Let's run the program again.
-This time around, we'll pass command-line parameters to skip past the wizard.
+This time around, we'll pass command-line parameters to skip the wizard.

 ##### Again, preview the input file `faker2__sample_input.csv`.

-You'll see it's similar to the README example, except that there is a slightly wider variety of transactions, plus the memos are more descriptive.
+You'll see it's similar to the README example, except that there is a wider variety of transactions, plus the memos are more descriptive.

 ##### Run **`cargo run -- --help`** to see descriptions for the parameters we can use, or just enter: